-A good listing agent will always prefer clean offers a to work with because they are the most favorable for the seller, and they are not always the highest offers!
-A clean offer refers to a Purchase Agreement that requires little from the seller, and often have shortened or removed contingencies.
+A good listing agent will always prefer Clean Offers a to work with because they are the most favorable for the seller, and they are not always the highest offers!
+A clean offer refers to a Purchase Agreement that requires little from the seller, and often has shortened or removed contingencies.
 Clean offers can be used to greatly leverage your offer past others buyers that are willing to pay more, but may not be using other areas of the purchase agreement to their full advantage.

 A lot goes into getting an offer accepted in a hot market.
 Here is how we write clean offers!

 Your initial deposit, or earnest money deposit (EMD), is a portion of your down payment that you submit to escrow as collateral for the seller.
 The deposit amount varies depending on the purchase price, but a strong EMD is between 2% – 3% of the purchase price of the home.

 An offer with a strong EMD shows the seller that they are working with a serious and motivated buyer.
 Another way to show motivation is by shortening the standard contingency timeframes.

 The standard purchase agreement has several contingencies.
 The number of contingencies can vary depending on the property type and purchase agreement.
 However, there are three main contingencies and time frames that buyers need to pay attention to during escrow:

 - Physical Inspection Contingency: 17 days

 - Appraisal Contingency: 17 days

 - Loan Contingency: 21 days